johnno1962/InjectionIII/README.md

 **Stop Press:** The functionality of InjectionIII is now available by simply adding a Swift Package, the [HotReloading Project](https://github.com/johnno1962/HotReloading) instead.
-No need to download the app, select the project directory or set unfamiliar linker flags.
+No need to download the app or select the project directory.
 The package also offers limited support of dynamic code updates on a device in conjuction with a github release of the the InjectionIII app if you set a user default as described in the package's README.md. _Do not release your app with the HotReloading package included!_